RatheeshKanth/terraform/README.md

 * Ansible

 # Prerequisites
-Create a free tier AWS account./n
+* Create a free tier AWS account.
-Create an IAM user with programmable access and make a note of the access and secret keys./n Installation/n
+* Create an IAM user with programmable access and make a note of the access and secret keys.
+#Installation
-Install Terraform on local laptop/n
+* Install Terraform on local laptop
-Install Ansible on ec2
+* Install Ansible on ec2

-Standing up the Infrastructure
+#Standing up the Infrastructure
-The infrastructure is setup in AWS using Terraform.
+* The infrastructure is setup in AWS using Terraform.

 cd into the infrastructure folder in the cloned repository.
-Run the following commands in order terraform init terraform plan terraform apply
+Run the following commands in order
+* terraform init
+* terraform plan
+* terraform apply
-This will provision the required infrastructure and provides the EC2 instance public IP as the output.
+* This will provision the required infrastructure and provides the EC2 instance public IP as the output.

-Installing the nginx
+* Installing the nginx
-The next step is to install the required softwares in the EC2 instance and deploy the nginx application.
+* The next step is to install the required softwares in the EC2 instance and deploy the nginx application.
 This is done using ansible and check the output.